jairizvi/Lunar-New-Year-Recognition-App/README.md

 Intrigued by the special meaning behind each tradition/activity in festival Merged passion for computer science and machine learning with appreciation for Lunar New Year Designed an app for users to learn about the festival by taking pictures of items/activities on their phone

+Here is a video explaining the app and a demo at the end: [https://drive.google.com/file/d/1rV-AEXMq2a0YiTVs3bsaGjiPCAoT6hrU/view?resourcekey](url)